MyScript/MyScriptJS/README.md

 ### Create a [InkManager](http://doc.myscript.com/MyScriptJS/API_Reference/classes/InkManager.html)

-You need to build a stroker to catch and store the drawn strokes.
-The stroker will transform them into proper [MyScript Strokes](http://doc.myscript.com/MyScriptJS/API_Reference/classes/Stroke.html) to use them as input components for the recognition process.
-Note that the undo/redo feature is not possible without a stroker.
+You need to build a ink manager to catch and store the drawn strokes.
+The ink manager will transform them into proper [MyScript Strokes](http://doc.myscript.com/MyScriptJS/API_Reference/classes/Stroke.html) to use them as input components for the recognition process.
+Note that the undo/redo feature is not possible without a ink manager.

 ```javascript
 (function() {